knpuniversity/rest/knpu/post.rst

 -------------

 Our application is built in `Silex`_, a PHP microframework.
+If you're not familiar with Silex, take a few minutes in `its Documentation`_ to get familiar with it.
+It basically let's us design routes, or pages and easily write the code to render those pages.
+Our setup will look just a little bit different than this, but the idea is the same.

-If you're not familiar with Silex, that's no problem.
-First, it's really easy.
-And second, most of what we'll do will basically be the same in any other framework.
+And wost of what we'll do will basically be the same in any other framework.
-Sure, you'l need to do a little bit of work to hook in your framework's validation system instead of the one we'll use, but these things are easy compared with all the tough REST stuff.
+Sure, you'll need to do a little bit of work to hook in your framework's validation system instead of the one we'll use, but these things are easy compared with all the tough REST stuff.